randallsquared/uhfs/ext/general/index.md

 There are no restrictions on the content of the string.

+The name `name` MAY appear in the head context from the base UHF specification.

-Extensions which define contexts MAY restrict the allowed values of `name` in contexts they define.
+Extensions which define other contexts allowing `name` MAY restrict the allowed values of `name` in contexts they define.

 ### value